-- Teachers will specify appropriate field trip attire prior to the field trip. - Pants, jeans, shorts, and skirts must be the appropriate length.

-It is important to always remember we are representing Open Door when we are off-campus.
+- Teachers will specify appropriate field trip attire prior to the field trip. - Pants, jeans, shorts, and skirts must be the appropriate length. - It is important to always remember we are representing Open Door when we are off-campus.

-DRESS CODE and NON-ADHERENT CONSEQUENCES (PK-4th)
+DRESS CODE and NON-ADHERENT CONSEQUENCES (PK-5th)

-- K-4 parents will receive a reminder via student take-home folder of the proper dress code/uniform attire. - Repeated infractions parent may be asked to bring proper dress code/uniform attire.
+- Parents will receive a reminder via student take-home folder of the proper dress code/uniform attire. - Repeated infractions parent may be asked to bring proper dress code/uniform attire. - Dress code violations will be considered with re-enrollment applications.

-DRESS CODE NON-ADHERENT CONSEQUENCES (5th-7th)
+DRESS CODE NON-ADHERENT CONSEQUENCES (6th-9th)